BuildForSDG/Team-199/README.md

 ## How we can use the tech to find out 'where you are'

-* Demo - Delivery/logistics
 * Demo - Emergency services
+* Other possible applications
-* Demo - Tourism spots
+  * Tourism spots
+  * Delivery/logistics

 ## Who we are
 We are a group of developers that entered Facebook Developer Circles and Andela's challenge called *[Build for Sustainable Development Goals](https://buildforsdg.andela.com/)* or #BuildForSDG for short.
 For the innovation phase, we were grouped together as Team-199 and come up with a solution to address social issues.